great-expectations/great_expectations/docs/guides/tutorials/getting_started_v3_api/create_your_first_expectations.rst

     "Take nothing on its looks; take everything on evidence.
 There's no better rule."

 The CLI will help you create your first Expectation Suite.
 Suites are simply collections of Expectations.
-In order to create a new suite, we will use the built-in profiler to automatically create an Expectation Suite called ``taxi.demo`` with the help of a built-in profiler.
+In order to create a new suite, we will use the built-in profiler to automatically create an Expectation Suite called ``taxi.demo``.
 Type the following into your terminal:

 .. code-block:: bash